civichacker/schemamodels/README.md

 ## Why this library exists

-### The JSON Schema can come from anywhere

-Regardless of where your JSON schema originated, it only needs to be valid for the Draft version you care about.
-There are a number of libraries better suited validating a JSON Schema document.
-A user of this library would obtain a JSON Schema document using their prefered method (filesystem, remote), then pass it to this library.
+### Faster than defining dataclasses manually

+The class-like syntax of creating dataclasses is a useful way to model a valid JSON schema.
+This library essentially makes your existing JSON schemas usable as a Python dataclass.

+### Useable everywhere

+Taking the time to construct a plain ol' Pythjon dataclass, ensures widespread utility across of multiple domains of study and applications.

 ### Just-enough validation

+The dataclasses are not completely dumb.
+Every dataclass _object_ that originated from a valid JSON schema, will perform runtime checks on the input you provide it.

-Use this library, if there are some basic checks you'd like performed _every time_ create a new instance data class.
-Also, questions about the quality of the data is out of scope.
+These basic checks are performed _every time_ you create a new instance of a generated dataclass:

-I want to have the confidence that the data has a structure the adhears to the rules provided by a JSON Schema.

-I want to be sure that the dictionary exported by these data classes would pass validation checks.
-The specific tool used to validate an instance of data against the original JSON Schema shouldn't matter.

-### I'm tired of writing Python classes by hand

-While I like using classes to write Python declaratively, I think letting JSON Schema drive the data models creates an opportunity to automate.

-When I have a valid JSON Schema, I can create a new Python dataclass with one line of code.
+- Are the field names correct?
+- Are the required fields present?
+- Does the input match the datatype expectations set forth by the generated dataclass?

 ## License

 This codebase is licensed under the GPLv3+ and therefore the use, inclusion, modification, and distribution of this software is governed by the GPL.

-If you are planning to use schemamodels in a commercial product or wish to opt-out of the obligations of the GPL, please reach out to license@civichacker.com.
+To opt-out of the obligations of the GPL, inquire about the commercial license by sending an email to: license@civichacker.com.